Creating your own sourdough starter is the first step in adding fermented goodness to all of your baking needs!

 Stir at least once a day for a few days until you see bubbles on the surface.

-On day two, discard half of the starter ( one cup of starter) and add another one cup of flour and 1/2 cup of warm water.
+Once your starter has a pleasant “bread rising” smell and bubbles, discard half of the starter ( one cup of starter) and add another one cup of flour and one cup of warm water.

 This reduces the acidity in the starter and gives the yeast plenty to chew on.